Seventeenth in a Series

 The Barnum circus and accompaniments, arriving by some 150 railcars, attracted enough humanity to cover the little peninsula of Cairo Township.
 “There were people of all sizes, shapes, sexes and colors, who came from all around us,” the newspaper reported.
 “The trains were all full, the [railcar] transfer boats ditto, the ferryboat was crowded at each trip, and our streets were full of farmers’ wagons loaded with produce and children.
 The great Barnum took everything in, and no doubt departed with a snug sum of money.”

 Circus was only a facet of amusements in Cairo.
 Dramatic productions had been popular since the floating theaters of troupes like the Chapman family, and stage venues on land had been established during wartime, when federals strengthened Cairo levees and installed pumps to reduce seep water.

 Headliners of American drama, including Kate Claxton and Lawrence Barrett, played Cairo venues in the 1870s.
-Solomon Smith Russell and Katie Putnam, former precocious players locally, were renowned in comedy and song.
+Sol Smith Russell and Katie Putnam, former precocious players locally, were renowned in comedy and song.
 Russell was a Missouri native, Putnam of Chicago, but Cairo proudly claimed the youthful stars.
 Russell and Putnam headed major troupes touring under their names, with each boosting Cairo’s theater reputation by appearing regularly.